Online Sunshine Logo

 (g) A copy of each pitch sheet or solicitation script used during the completed solicitation campaign.

-(h) If a refund of a contribution has been requested, the name and address of each person requesting the refund, and, if a refund was made, its amount and the date it was made.
+(h) If a refund of a contribution has been requested, the name and street address of each person requesting the refund, and, if a refund was made, its amount and the date it was made.

-(11) If the professional solicitor sells tickets to any event and represents that the tickets will be donated for use by another person, the professional solicitor also shall maintain for the same period as specified in subsection (10) the following records:
+(11) If the professional solicitor sells tickets to any event and represents that the tickets will be donated for use by another person, the professional solicitor also must maintain for the same period as specified in subsection (10) the following records:

-(a) The name and address of each contributor who purchases or donates tickets and the number of tickets purchased or donated by the contributor.
+(a) The name and street address of each contributor who purchases or donates tickets and the number of tickets purchased or donated by the contributor.

-(b) The name and address of each organization that receives the donated tickets for the use of others, and the number of tickets received by the organization.
+(b) The name and street address of each organization that receives the donated tickets for the use of others, and the number of tickets received by the organization.

 (12) Any of the records described in this section must be made available to the department upon request and must be furnished within 10 days after the request.